xraypy/feff85exafs/t/materials/README.md

     Project.
 The sense in which this is a baseline is that, as changes are made to the Feff85EXAFS code base, those changes can be tested against this original state of the software.
-Changes to the code base should not result in changes to output of Feff.
+Changes to the code base should not result in changes to the output of Feff.
     This baseline can also serve as a platform for testing changes across versions of Feff, allowing us to probe in a systematic way the differences in EXAFS analysis between versions 6 through 9 or